 In a previous career in State Government she had responsibility for management of intergovernmental relations and bilateral investment promotion with China and other countries in the region.

-Treasurer: Amanda Fritz, Director International Programs, Anglican Schools Commission International
+Executive Councillor: Amanda Fritz, Director International Programs, Anglican Schools Commission International

 Amanda has over 16 years experience working with International students.
 This has primarily involved working in Overseas Student Health Cover as the National Manager and WA State Manager for Allianz Global Assistance (formerly Worldcare Assist), and six years in Homestay Management with the Australian Homestay Network (AHN).